NeDS-Lab/mjqm-simulator/docs/report.md

 1. **Policy Efficiency**: Which policies perform better at different load levels
 2. **Fairness**: How different job classes are treated by each policy
-3. **Stability Limits**: At what arrival rate each policy becomes unstable
+3. **System Stability**: At what arrival rate each policy makes the system unstable
 4. **Scalability**: How performance changes as system load increases

 ## Static Charts